haracewiat/EmbodiedAI/README.md

 This repository contains the practical materials for the Embodied Artificial Intelligence course.

 ## How it works
 To run the code simply execute the main.py file.
-For more detailed overview of the code structure and functionality, please see the canvas page for the supplementary document 'CodeTutorial'
+For more detailed overview of the code structure and functionality, please see the supplementary document 'CodeTutorial'

 ## Examples
-Here are some flocking examples for the 1st Assignment:
+Here are some flocking examples for the 0th Assignment:

 No obstacle present: